mtov/engsoftmoderna/en/chapter1.md

 ### Software Development Processes

 \index{Software Processes}
-A development process defindes the activities and events that should be followed to build and deliver software.
+A development process defines the activities and events that should be followed to build and deliver software.
 An analogy can be made, for example, with the construction of buildings, which takes place according to certain activities, such as : foundation, masonry,